 Careers at TUT

 TUT was established in 1965 and has operated in the form of a foundation since 2010.
-Our compact and welcoming campus is located in the district of Hervanta and is easy to reach by public transport or by car.
+Our compact and welcoming campus is located in the city district of Hervanta and is easy to reach by public transport or by car.

-Commitment to the well-being of the campus community
+Strong commitment to the well-being of the campus community

 HR Excellence in Research

-- Employees may use one hour of their weekly working time to attend instructed exercise classes at TUT’s sports hall Tamppi Areena
+- Employees may use one hour of their weekly working time to attend instructed exercise classes

-- Sports and culture vouchers are available to employees
+- Sports and culture vouchers

 - Affordable massage therapy

-- On-campus cafes and restaurants
+- Broad range of on-campus cafes and restaurants with staff discounts

 Most attractive city in Finland

 Tampere is one of Finland’s fastest growing urban centres and a popular city to live and study in.
 Tampere is home to more than 200,000 people.
-Tampere and the surrounding region with a total population of close to 400,000 make up the second most populous area in the country after Greater Helsinki.
+Tampere and the surrounding region with a total population of close to 400,000 make up the second most populous area in the country after the Greater Helsinki area.
 Tampere is the third largest city in Finland and the largest inland city in the Nordic countries.